Fine-grained Meta-Theorems for Vertex Integrity: Definitions and Preliminaries

 A main question that will interest us is whether a graph satisfies a property expressible in First-Order (FO) or Monadic Second-Order (MSO) logic.
 Let us briefly recall the definitions of these logics.
 We use $x_i, i\in\mathbb{N}$ to denote vertex (FO) variables and $X_i, i\in \mathbb{N}$ to denote set (MSO) variables.
 Vertex variables take values from a set of vertex constants $U = \{u_i, i\in \mathbb{N}\}$, whereas vertex set variables take values from a set of vertex set constants $D = \{D_i, i\in \mathbb{N}\}$.

 Now, given a graph $G$, in order to say that the assignment of a vertex variable $x_i$ or a vertex set variable $X_i$ to a constant corresponds to a particular vertex or vertex set of $G$, we make use of a \emph{labeling} function $\ell$ that maps vertex constants to vertices of $V(G)$ and of a \emph{coloring} function $\myc$ that maps vertex set constants to vertex sets of $V(G)$.
 More formally, $\ell, \myc$ are partial functions $\ell:U \rightarrow V(G)$ and $\myc: D \rightarrow 2^{V(G)}$.
-The functions may be undefined for some constants, for example, if $\ell$ is not defined for the constant $u_i$ we write $\ell(u_i) \uparrow$.\todo{I don't know if we need this.
-We use it later once}
+The functions may be undefined for some constants, for example, if $\ell$ is not defined for the constant $u_i$ we write $\ell(u_i) \uparrow$.